 LuxCarta provides maps at the ground resolution you need

 Every GIS map is unique, and your needs will vary significantly depending on the purpose of your project.
-At LuxCarta, our experienced teams can provide maps for your GIS projects at a wide variety of scales and spatial resolutions – down to 50cm.
-We utilize satellite images from various sources, ranging from 10 meter resolution to 50 centimeter stereo images, allowing us to customize your maps – and their level of detail – to meet your specific requirements.
+LuxCarta has experienced teams ready to supply maps for your GIS projects.
+We offer a wide range of scales and spatial resolutions, down to 50 cm.
+Our teams use satellite images from various remote sensing sources.
+These range from 10-meter resolution to 50-centimeter stereo images.
+We can customize your maps and their detail level to fit your specific needs.

 Contact us today for support in creating maps for your project.